DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 and we can swiftly write a lot of code.

 Another very important point for me is the fact that in this case I have sort of clear vision how my scheduler will look like.
-It's my first side project that I'm working on for longer then a month (it's already almost four months).
+It's my first side project that I'm working on for longer then a month (it's already four months).
 I feel it's good to have long term personal project to think about and work on.
 Even if everything I said in the previous paragraphs is nonsense I'd still do it because of this single reason.
 I want to implement something that I'd love to use daily and something I can trust.
 It doesn't need to be implemented by myself, so I can trust it, but at least it should behave as expected in most cases.
 Even if I'll be the only user, I think it's still worth it!